giornogoldenwind/foss-donations/README.md

 applicable and appropriate.
 I also use these with my own money, if price applies.

+### Other informational tangent
+I want to donate to as many open source software projects (and adjacent ones) as much as possible.
+Figuratively, I've been seeing the writing on the wall to donate to FOSS projects for some time now.
+Slowly but eventually, I've come to the inevitable personal decision that I have to at least donate some money to all of the FOSS projects I've benefited from.
+However, there are many more than I can remember in my mental memory (which fails for most lists longer than 5 items), so I'm putting them here.
+Also, this isn't my only call to action to donate, but I've seen a call to do so in February 2022 from [Techlore](https://www.youtube.com/watch?v=RbSy-lZHLYw), as an example (before I became extremely bored with Henry's videos, as his co-hosted Surveillance Report podcast is much better than his own channel's videos right now in late 2022 - and now I'm even starting to simply skim Surveillance Report URL lists, instead of actually listening to the 30 minute or longer episodes now).

 ## Fundable
 These projects accept direct donations in some shape, fashion, or form.